-While end-of-life situations have been used as examples of compassionate care situations, the term "compassionate care situations" does not exclusively refer to end-of-life circumstances.
-Compassionate care visits and visits required under federal disability rights law should be allowed at all times regardless of a resident's vaccination status, the community transmission level, or an outbreak.
+The term "compassionate care situations" does not exclusively refer to end-of-life circumstances.
+Compassionate care visits and visits required under federal disability rights law should be allowed at all times, regardless of the COVID-19 Hospital Admission Levels, or an outbreak.

-Managing Health Care Personnel with COVID-19 Infection or Exposure (See Tables 3 and 4 in Appendix A for Details)
+16. Managing Health Care Personnel with COVID-19 Infection or Exposure

+(See Tables 2 and 3 in Appendix A below for Details)

-1. HCP with higher risk exposure:
+HCP with higher risk exposure

-In general, asymptomatic HCP who have had a higher-risk exposure do not require work restriction, regardless of vaccination status, if they do not develop symptoms or test positive for SARS-CoV-2.
+In general, asymptomatic HCP who have had a higher-risk exposure do not require work restriction if they do not develop symptoms or test positive for SARS-CoV-2.